ayumin/mc-control/README.md

     fix_device <device_id> - fix a specific device
     fail_n <n> - fail N devices
     reset - reset the redis database
-    set_temp <device_id> <temp> - set the temp of a specific device update_config - update the app with the TEMPODB creds from l2tempo web - run the web server on PORT
+    real_device - scrit to run on the Raspberry PI to start the "real" device set_temp <device_id> <temp> - set the temp of a specific device update_config - update the app with the TEMPODB creds from l2tempo web - run the web server on PORT